 Amplified sound is a sensitive issue on the Westmont campus and any event proposals requesting amplified sound must be reviewed and approved bythe Assistant Director of Campus Life and Wesmont's Property Coordinator.

+Students are not authorized to sign contracts.
 Any event requiring payment to an individual for services rendered or requiring a signed contract must be approved by the WAC Clubs Coordinator and the Assistant Director of Campus Life prior to being sent through Wesmont's Contract approval process.
 This can take multiple weeks, so be sure to give yourself plenty of time.

 Any event with risk of any kind will need to be approved by Westmont’s Risk Manager.